-Falls are the number one reason older people are taken to the emergency department in a hospital.
-Most falls don’t cause serious injury but they can leave you distressed.
-The good news is that there are lots of things you can do to stay steady on your feet.
+Falling as we get older is quite common, and although most falls don't cause serious injury they can leave us feeling quite distressed.
+The good news is there are lots of things you can do to stay steady on your feet.

 What can I do to prevent a fall?

-We’ve all heard about the importance of regular exercise for general health.
 As we get older, our muscle strength and balance reduces, which can lead to a fall.
-Exercises designed to improve muscle strength and balance can reduce your risk of a fall by maintaining strong muscles and bones, which in turn will help your balance.
+Exercises designed to improve muscle strength can reduce your risk of a fall by improving your posture, coordination and balance.